 The Galleria Vittorio Emanuele II is a spot you really can't miss.
 It's the world's oldest active shopping mall.
 Housed within a four-story double arcade in central Milan, the Galleria is named after Victor Emmanuel II, the first king of the Kingdom of Italy...and the architecture is simply stunning.

 The second most vibrant spot for shopping in Milan is Corso Buenos Aires.
 It is said to be one of the longest shopping street in Europe.
 Here you find everything you desire, from stylish Made in Italy shoes and handbags, to international high-street brands outfits.
-You can even enjoy a tasty artisan gelato from Grom on the way, to survive the hot summer days.
+You can even enjoy a tasty artisan gelato from Grom on the way.

 For the luxury fashionistas from around the world the most attractive street is Via Monte Napoleone.
 It is the golden part of Milan and is home to many big designer brands, from Gucci to Prada to Valentino.
 Even if the price tags are larger than your budget, you can still spend many happy hours admiring the window displays pouring your heart out.